 Cycling and scooters

 Teenagers and adults may find weight training a good option.
-It is recommended professional advice is sought initially to ensure they are using these items safely
+It is recommended professional advice is sought initially to ensure they are using these items safely and with correct technique

-Rowing, including rowing machine
+Rowing, including rowing machines

 What about squashing and brushing?